MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 to the user.
 It will have an `id` column of type `bigserial`, which will be the primary key of this table.
 A `username` column of type `varchar`, which is a foreign key that references the corresponding column in the "users" table.
-And it should also be not null.
+And it should also be not `null`.
 There's also a column to keep track of the user's email address.
 Although it seems to be duplicate since the email is already stored in the "users" table, it actually not, because we might allow users to change their email address in the future.
 We don't need this unique constraint in this table, because we can send multiple verification emails to the same address for different purposes.
-OK, now comes the most important field: the secret code.
-Its type should be `varchar`, and it should not be null.
+OK, now comes the most important field: the `secret_code`.
+Its type should be `varchar`, and it should not be `null`.
 We also need a boolean field to tell whether this secret code has been used or not.
 For security reasons, we don't want a secret code to be reused multiple times.
-This field should not be null, and its default value is false.
-Nexy, I'm gonna add a `created_at` field to this table.
-To keep track of the time when this email record is created.
-And finally, an expired_at field to tell when it is expired.
-This is also for security reasons, because we don't want the secret code to be valid for too long, which might increase th chance that it can be leaked.
+This field should not be `null`, and its default value is `false`.
+Next, I'm gonna add a `created_at` field to this table to keep track of the time when this email record is created.
+And finally, an `expired_at` field to tell when it is expired.
+This is also for security reasons, because we don't want the secret code to be valid for too long, which might increase the chance that it can be leaked.
 So I'll set its default value to `now() + interval '15 minutes'`.
 This will make sure that the code will only be valid for 15 minutes after creation.